helium/HIP/0020-hnt-max-supply.md

 # Deployment Impact

-There will be no immediate impact on users of the network as the first halvening event would be 9 months away.
 Once the halvening occurs, there will be a meaningful impact on all Hotspot owners and HST holders equally.
+There is no code deployment necessary until the first halvening which is on August 1st, 2021.

+Net Emissions will impact HNT mining as soon as they are implemented.
+However the cap on Net Emissions is a very small percentage of the current HNT mining, therefore we expect this impact to be minimal.

 This HIP would require changes to Helium Protocol documentation and education of the community regarding the new emissions schedule.